SherG/cool-iron/blog/simplify.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/l-vfn97QTr0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Reinhardt persuaded his team that they should create an attractive landing page explaining the idea, with a sign-up form, and post it on Hacker News.
 Reinhardt knew no one would be interested.
-This would quickly kill the idea.
-And everyone could get back to brainstorming.
+This seemed to be a good way to kill the idea so everyone could get back to brainstorming.

-However, something unexpected happened after they posted the landing page.
+After posting the landing page, the unexpected happened.
 Interest <em>exploded</em>.

 Fast-forward to 2020: Reinhardt and his co-founders sold Segment to Twilio for $3.2 billion.